ulkajs-zz/ulkajs.github.io/src/tutorial/configs.md

 ### contents

-contents accepts array of object.
-This tells ulka where to look for contents files, which template to use from `templatesPath` and path to generate the static files.
+contents accepts array of objects with four keys.

+- path: It is the path to the contents from src directory
+- generatePath: It is the path where html from contents is generated.
+- template: It is the name of the template in templatesPath.
+- name: Unique identifier of the contents.

 ### plugins

 plugins are described [here](/docs/plugins).
-We will adding some plugins in our portfolio app.
+Later we will be adding some plugins in our portfolio app.

 > We will get into pagesPath, templatesPath and contents more on upcoming sections.